Outlook

 • The NT’s result was the weakest of the jurisdictions.
 Nationally, gross domestic product increased by 3.0%.

-• Over the forward estimates, economic growth in the NT is likely to be heavily influenced by progress on the Barossa project.
-In the near term, uncertainty relating to the timing of major offshore works continues to present a risk to the economic forecasts, although current advice is that the project remains on time and within budget.
+• Over the forward estimates, economic growth in the NT is likely to be heavily influenced by progress on the Barossa project and life extension work at the Darwin LNG plant.
 Business investment is expected to fall in 2025-26 following completion of the construction phase of the project.
-However, this should be offset by increased exports as LNG production from the Barossa field commences.
+However, the impact on GSP should be offset by increased exports as the Barossa project moves into operation in the September quarter of 2025.

 • The projections made in the economic outlook do not factor in potential or planned projects that are yet to reach final investment decision.
 There are many projects on the NT’s horizon that could proceed in the forecast period but are not currently reflected in the outlook.